Codax2000/personal-website/README.md

 ## About

 This is the frontend only, built with React, D3, and Bootstrap.
-Part of it uses an API that I wrote for fetching earthquake data, which is written in Spring Boot and hosted on Microsoft Azure.
-The API is part of a separate repo for ease of deployment, and is at [this link](https://github.com/Codax2000/usgs-earthquake-feed).
+It is my playground for pushing myself to build and learn new ideas and web design concepts.
+It was initially deployed to Microsoft Azure and backed by a Spring Boot API, but that became difficult to manage and extremely slow, and Github Pages was a good alternative.

 ## Deployment